 ESB Doctoral award candidates must be an ESB member in good standing at the time of submission.

-The deadline for receipt of nominations for the 2018 ESB Congress (World Congress of Biomechanics, Dublin) is January 31st 2018.
+The deadline for receipt of nominations for the 2019 ESB Yearly Congress is January 31st 2019.

 (b) please complete the application form (Thesis award proposal sheet_2012), which involves the submission of the thesis abstract for preliminary evaluation (max 2 pages), and

 (c) attach a letter of recommendation from the supervisor outlining how and why the candidate is worthy of this European Society of Biomechanics distinction.

 (d) submit a complete CV, a pdf document of the complete final PhD thesis (max 10 MB), and a pdf document of the Abstract alone, all presented in English

 (e) email all documents to the chair of the Awards Committee: Prof. Hanna Isaksson: award.chair_at_esbiomech.org.
 Please name all your documents lastname_firstname_documentname.pdf.

 The Award Committee is pleased to announce that the winner of the ESB Best Doctoral Thesis in Biomechanics Award 2018 is: